25 Best Universities In United States For International Students 2025

-Out of 1485 universities in United States, Massachusetts Institute of Technology and Harvard University are the top-performing schools in United States.
+Out of 1500 universities in United States, Harvard University and Massachusetts Institute of Technology are the top-performing schools in United States.
 This list covers both public and private institutions in United States.

 To help you narrow down your school options, we’ve compiled the best universities in United States.
 We based our rankings on academic reputations from reputable sources and the number of international students.
 By doing this, you’ll have an efficient way of comparing your target universities and choose your host university in United States.